QPixel/adventofcode/README.md

-# AOC 2022
+# AOC 2021

-my solutions to the advent of code and my utility packages for solving it easier
+my solutions to the advent of code 2021

-check my the branches for previous years